AdvancedCSS2024/idg1292-2024-oblig3-group03/README.md

 Transitioning to frame 4:
 We used keyframes and intersection to make the father look sad.

+Frame 6:
+We used radial-gradient in the background to illustrate that the only source of electricity and light is from the candles, creating a darker look.
+We also added shadow on the table with the candles to create a more 3D look, and making the shapes of the table more clearly.

 Frame 7:
-Used transform translate to edit the arms on the family, so it looks like they are trying to keep warm on the candles.
+Used transform: translate, scale and rotate to edit the arms on the family, so it looks like they are trying to keep warm on the candles.

+Frame 8:
+We used the same transition on frame 8 as we used in frame 2 (where the image moves from the window and into the living room), to get back to the window again.
+The table and dark overlay has been removed using javascript.

 We used !important to get the dad to walk up to the lamp to turn it off.
 We realised that we used id's for the people, and therefore when we used class to transition the dad, the id would overrun it and therefor it would not work without using !important in dadTurnOffLamp.